Ruiying-Ma/SHTRAG/README.md

 ```

 ### Issues
-[[issue](https://github.com/easydiffusion/easydiffusion/issues/1851)] If you encounter this error, you may directly remove `cached_download` from huggingface_hub import line :
+[[issue](https://github.com/easydiffusion/easydiffusion/issues/1851)] If you encounter this error, you may directly remove `cached_download` from huggingface_hub import line:
 ```
 > cannot import name 'cached_download' from 'huggingface_hub'
 ```